Zhiming-Huang/luc/README.md

 sudo update-grub
 ```

 Then restart the system.
-When comes to the grub menu, select the Advanced options for Ubuntu and then select the corresponding kernel to boot the system.
+In the grub menu, select the Advanced options for Ubuntu and then select the corresponding kernel to boot the system.

 Then, enable BBR by the following commands:
 ```